viennamaterials/viennamaterials-dev/README.md

  -DBUILD_EXAMPLES=OFF
 # don't build tests (default: on)
  -DBUILD_TESTS=OFF
+# build with units support (default: on)
+ -DBUILD_UNITS=OFF
 # build Python library (default: off)
  -DBUILD_PYLIB=ON
 </pre>

-For instance, here is a configuration for building the default setup plus the Python module:
+For instance, here is a configuration for building the default setup plus the Python module (requires SWIG):
 <pre>
 cmake -DBUILD_PYLIB=ON  ..
 </pre>